Reviews:

 TV Guide: “RIVETING TV…BELIEVE THE BUZZ: The People v.
 OJ Simpson: American Crime Story is really good— like edge-of-your-seat, a little bit outrageously good…gripping world class television.”

-Review: The glove fits; O.J. trial series guilty of ‘stunning’ performances
+USA TODAY: Review: The glove fits; O.J. trial series guilty of ‘stunning’ performances

 All of which would be an academic exercise without a script that keeps the story’s multiple pieces moving in sync and a set of Emmy-worthy performances.
 Those include turns by Cuba Gooding Jr., who portrays Simpson as explosive and child- like without showing his guilty-or-innocent hand; David Schwimmer as Robert Kardashian; Nathan Lane as F. Lee Bailey; Sterling K. Brown as Christopher Darden; Steven Pasquale as Mark Fuhrman, and John Travolta as Robert Shapiro — the broadest performance, in the most broadly written role.